Life after lockdown: Empowering young people with new opportunities

 When his parents abandoned the family, 16-year-old Cory and his siblings moved in with their aunt.
 Cory played an active role in raising his younger siblings leaving little time to focus on his education.

-We connected with Cory just as the pandemic hit.
+Our staff connected with Cory just as the pandemic hit.
 During the lockdown, Cory and his case worker met online every week to devise a plan.

 Cory began to identify his passions and with a little support, he set out on the best path to achieve his goals.